CDC guidance changes could affect full return of in-person learning in D.C. region

-It came amid new CDC research that showed limited transmission of the virus in schools where students wear masks but do not always maintain six feet of separation.
+It came amid new CDC research that showed limited transmission of the virus in schools where students wear masks but do not always maintain six feet of distance.
 The finding held up even during high levels of spread of the virus.

 Some parents jumped on the changes, seeing them as a major spark for speeding the move to in-person learning.
 But school systems took a more measured approach, even as the issue has been a central focus of reopening plans.

-In Maryland’s Montgomery County, superintendent Jack R. Smith said last week that the sprawling school system is planning for a five-day in-person week in the fall, if social distancing requirements were relaxed so that more students could return at once.
+In Maryland’s Montgomery County, Superintendent Jack R. Smith said last week that the sprawling school system is planning for a five-day in-person week in the fall, if social distancing requirements are relaxed so that more students can return at once.

 The new guidance appears to pave the way.